root-project/web/manual/histograms/index.md

 > **Remarks**
 >
-> In order to make sure that the errors are properly handled, first (i.e., before calling TH1::Scale) execute:
+> In order to make sure that the errors are properly handled, first (i.e., before calling TH1::Scale) execute:<br/>
 > `if (h->GetSumw2N() == 0) h->Sumw2(kTRUE);`
 >
 >`TH1::SetBinContent` changes the bin content of a given bin and increments the number of entries of the histogram.
 Because of that you should use `TH1::SetBinError` as well.